htmldbjs/htmldbjs/docs/methods/isHTMLDBParameter.md

 ### `HTMLDB.isHTMLDBParameter`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether HTMLDB element has an attribute with the value of "true" or "1".

 #### Description